tasmota/docs/docs/Self-signed-Mosquitto.md

 Consider a situation where the device is running on an isolated WiFi network with no access to a DNS server.
 In this case, it may be necessary to specify the MQTT Host as a numeric IP address (e.g. `192.168.2.3`).
 In this example, the CN in the host's certificate would need to be the string `192.168.2.3`, or the device won't trust the server and won't connect.

-To generate the root CA and server certificates:
+To generate the root CA and server certificates, issue these commands.
+This example assumes the server's hostname and server certificate CN is `mqtt.myorg.com`.

 ```
 # Reset PKI
 ./easyrsa init-pki